Three Types Of Columns In Ancient Greece

 Corinthian Order

 The shaft of the Corinthian column is similar to the Ionic, with a molded base and fluted surface.
 The entablature is also similar to the Ionic, but often with more elaborate detailing.
 The defining feature of the Corinthian order is its capital, which is a showcase of sculptural skill and artistic expression.
-The Temple of Olympian Zeus in Athens and the Pantheon in Rome (though Roman, it demonstrates the Corinthian order's influence) are impressive examples of Corinthian architecture, highlighting the order's grandeur and decorative richness.
+Consider this: the Temple of Olympian Zeus in Athens and the Pantheon in Rome (though Roman, it demonstrates the Corinthian order's influence) are impressive examples of Corinthian architecture, highlighting the order's grandeur and decorative richness.
 The Corinthian order is often associated with luxury and opulence, favored for its visual impact and ornamental complexity.

 Trends and Latest Developments